Burden Brothers: Early years

 After winning on-air "smash or trash" radio competitions in Austin, Texas for several weeks with a demo of "Beautiful Night", the single became added into heavy rotation in the area.
-The single spread fast into Dallas, Houston, and Tulsa radio markets, before the band signed with Kirtland Records, an independent label run by studio engineer and former Deep Blue Something drummer John Kirtland.
+The single spread fast into Dallas, Houston, and Tulsa radio markets, before the band signed with Kirtland Records, an independent label run by studio engineer John Kirtland who had also played drums with Deep Blue Something.
 "Beautiful Night" won 'Best Singles' at the 2004 Dallas Observer Music Awards.
 Their new album was to be produced by David Castell (Space Cadet, The Buck Pets), and was said to be a throwback to classic arena rock mixed with grunge, and a bit of modern rock.
 Lewis described the band's approach in 2002: "We pretty much decided that when we go into a club, it doesn't matter how many people are there, we're gonna make it 1977 arena-style.
 Not with the hair, hopefully, but we'll make it when rock was fun and big and cool."

-The band released Buried in Your Black Heart in 2003, a hard rock throwback that many critics stated as "fresh, driving, and fun".
+The band released the full-length album Buried in Your Black Heart in 2003, a hard rock throwback that many critics stated as "fresh, driving, and fun".
 The Dallas Observer noticed the album was "early Soundgarden.
 Think 70's arena rock".
 MTV said the album was "Tough, driving metal & head-bobbing arena rock".
 The album received fairly positive reviews, as they sighted it was fairly fresh, catchy, and fun, with a mix of sounds from "garage rock" to "murky grunge...that has a lot in common with Soundgarden or early Pearl Jam."
 Lewis described the album as "good old fashioned rock n' roll", and later stated that they "didn't take much risks recording the album".
 Led by lead single "Beautiful Night" (which charted at #24 on Billboard Mainstream Rock Charts) and follow-up single "Shadow", the band received national recognition, touring with bands like Velvet Revolver, Papa Roach and Finger Eleven.